iot-da/iot-da.github.io/docs/index.md

 Looking forward to meet you all!

+!!! warning "Final evaluation"
+    In order to obtain the Master Degree, the student needs to fulfill the following requirements:

+    * An average numerical grade higher than 5 (considering the average grades of all subjects, except the Final Project).

+    * A minimal grade of 4 for each subject (excluding the Final Project).

+    * A maximum of 2 subjects graded below 5.

+    * The grade for the Final Project needs to be higher than 5.

 ## **3rd term** - 19 Apr. till 3 Jun.
 *All courses will be starting at 19:00h in China Standard Time*